Fresh Start with EHS

-For many local school districts, students entering the fourth or fifth grade transition to a new school.
-This is a time when developmentally students are starting to understand themselves as learners.
+Epstein Hillel School also recognizes that there is a unique opportunity for transfer students entering the fourth and fifth grades.
+This is a natural transition period, since many local school districts transfer to a new school in those grades.
+This is a time when developmentally, students are starting to understand themselves as learners.
 The dedicated, creative, and talented EHS faculty create dynamic lessons that keep students interested and engaged.

 During what can often be a challenging time for tweens and teens, EHS provides a supportive environment where students explore new ideas, are encouraged to take risks, and come to understand themselves as learners and young leaders.
 Upon graduation, students are well prepared for high school and have established a strong Jewish identity.

 EHS offers a rigorous curriculum which prepares students to be successful in high school.
 Alongside language arts, mathematics and social studies, all students learn engineering and computer programming skills in EHS’s state-of-the-art STEM Innovation Center.
 Students also are directly taught executive functioning strategies to help them develop organizational skills that will last them a lifetime.

 In addition to academics, EHS spends time addressing students’ social emotional learning.
 Through Social Thinking in lower school and Restorative Circles in upper school, students learn to recognize the connection between behavior and one’s thoughts and feelings.
 They are taught strategies to recognize and modulate behavior as needed in different social settings.
 In older grades, students learn to advocate for themselves, while also maintaining healthy and productive communication with others.